jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 2. **Negative.** Gorilla Mind Smooth has a serving size of 6 capsules.
 That’s a lot of capsules.
 Furthermore, it’s my opinion that the effect Gorilla Mind Smooth is not as intense nor does it last as long.<br><br>This tells us that Alpha Brain likely has the exact amounts of the ingredients hidden in a propriety blend to keep competitors from knowing how to do more with less.

 In comparing the two products, Alpha Brain is closer to a more intense product that the Gorilla Mind company no longer carries, called “Gorilla Mind Rush.”
 The active ingredient was dimethylaminoethanol (DMAE)**.** Like the ingredients in Alpha Brain, DMAE increases the production of the acetylcholine.

+I'll probably continue to use Gorilla Mind Smooth, but Alpha Brain has definitely made its way into my nootropic stack.
+[Get some here to add it to yours.&nbsp;](https://onnit.sjv.io/c/2316453/347302/5155)

 ## Side effects, warnings, and disclaimers&nbsp;